Updated: Dec 26, 2019

 That’s it, I hope it helped!
 If you still aren’t sure how to convert voice memos to MP3 or WAV in iTunes, feel free to leave a comment below asking for some help.

-Or, leave one on my YouTube where I check it more often and can have an easier time responding.
+Or, leave a comment on my YouTube channel where I check it more often and can have an easier time responding.

 As always, thanks for reading.